The Gospel, Part 4

 [Keywords: euangelion, Caesar Augustus, Octavian, Priene Inscription, Christ, faith, Christianity, Bible]

-Length: Long, 2954 words
+Length: Really Long, 3141 words

 There is one God, and there is one mediator between God and men, the man Christ Jesus.

-1 Timothy 2:5, ESV
+— 1 Timothy 2:5, ESV

-[Note: this is the fourth article of a five-part series about the historical context of the gospel]
+[Note: this is the fourth article of a five-part series about the historical context of the Gospel]

 At the time the Bible was written, “gospel” (Greek euangelion) had a broad meaning.
 Simply put, it referred to news, most often good.
 Although gospel has appeared in ancient manuscripts in reference to royalty, it could also be used to describe glad tidings for any people group.
 This concept occurs not only in the Bible (in both Greek and Hebrew) but the records of virtually every ancient empire.
 They all had extensive messenger systems to transport goods, troops, and news.
 Any cause for celebration was gospel, and thus the celebratory actions themselves (rewarding the messenger, sacrifices to the gods) were also referred to as euangelion.
 The Romans, however, took it one step further.
 Beyond good news of the emperor, gospel could also hint at his divinity.